 More than the separation of her parents, Riya was riled about being kept away from Licky.
 She tried and tried to convince her parents to let Licky stay with her, but they said the school did not allow it.
 So they pulled her away and put her into a car, and drove her to a boarding school.
 Riya’s days passed by, thinking and reminiscing about Licky.
 The way it licked her palm for the first time, the way it ran into her lap the moment she entered the main door after she was back from school, the way it drank its milk while Riya drank hers, the way it rested its head on Riya’s thigh, the way it cosied up in between Riya’s legs on the sofa, to find a comfortable custom bed, the way it mewed to her when it was sick, she remembered every little detail.

 Riya missed Licky so much she almost went into depression.
 While otherwise a topper, Riya’s grades now slipped down a mere 50%.
 She refused to talk to anyone and hardly ate her food.

-Vacation time, she was taken home, a skeleton.
+During vacation time, she was taken home, a skeleton.
 A skinny version of what she was.
-At home, she called out to Licky and ran to her, hugged and kissed her like the world’s gonna end.
-She now became happier, and played with Licky every minute of the day.
-When the vacations were over, she was taken back to hostel again.
+At home, she called out to Licky and ran to her, hugging and kissing her like the world’s gonna end.
+She now became happier and played with Licky every minute of the day.
+When the vacations were over, she was taken back to the hostel again.
 This time, it hurt her even more and she cried and wept every day, pining for Licky.
 Her teachers had to summon her parents and the issue was discussed.